missystar/Went/User-Guide.md

 # Main Screen

-This is the main screen of AIMSICD which you see after accepting the Disclaimer.
+This is the main screen of AIMSICD which appears after accepting the Disclaimer.

 ![Device Details](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/Device_Details.png)